mThunderbird/Queens-Game/README.md

 # Queens-Game
-Board game, made for a Game Jam contest with me and my Friends.
+Board game, made for a Game Jam contest by me and my friends.
 Won 2nd place

 Player vs Player or Player vs Bot:
 Take turn to place queens on a checkboard.
 Each placed queen blocks the places she can reach (according to chess rules)